Code-Institute-Submissions/mtopircean-project2/README.md

   * Header containing a large logo and relevant information on the websites Mission/About and How to use details.
   * A user input area which is focused on 2 main sections:
     * A Criteria Section in which the user is required to provide their key criteria in their decision making process and score their importance.
-    * The Options section in which the user will be required to name the options they want to compare and score how the fulfil the different characteristics on a scale from 1 to 10.
+    * The Options section in which the user will be required to name the options they want to compare and score how they fulfil the different criterias.
   * Buttons area which contains 4 elements:
-    * CALCULATE ANSWER: which provides the trigger for a calculation that will return a recommended answer.
+    * CALCULATE ANSWER: which provides the trigger for a calculation that will return a recommended option.
-    * GENERATE RANDOM SELECTION: which provides the trigger to provide a recommendation based on a "coin-flip" type of logic.
+    * GENERATE RANDOM SELECTION: which provides the trigger for a recommendation based on a "coin-flip" type of logic.
-    * RESET OPTION VALUE: considering that the criteria importance remains the same, allows the user to reset to the initial placeholder the scoring selected for each of the drop-downs under the 3 Options the user is allowed to compare.
+    * RESET OPTION VALUE: considering that the criteria importance remains the same, allows the user to reset to the initial placeholder the scoring selected for each of the drop-downs under the 3 Options the user decides to compare
-    * Print as PDF: this button allows the user to not just print as PDF, but to open the print section of the browser in order to store either a hard or soft copy of the page and it`s recommendation.
-I`ve named it "Print as PDF" to recommend a more environmental friendly option to the user, and at the end an option that will be easier to store and share.
+    * Print as PDF: this button allows the user to not just print as PDF, but to open the print section of the browser in order to generate and store either a hard or soft copy of the page and recommendation.
+I`ve named it "Print as PDF" to recommend a more environmental friendly option to the user, and at the end, an option that will be easier to store and share.
-  * Modals: which are hidden elements connected to 4 areas:
+  * Modals, which are hidden elements connected to 4 areas:
     * About
     * How to use
     * CALCULATE ANSWER